 1. Plan your dinners

-Planning your dinners will help your evening because gone will be the days of not knowing what you are going to feed the troops when 5:30pm comes around and nothing is ready.
+Planning your dinners will help your evenings tremendously!
+Gone are the days of not knowing what you are going to feed the troops when 5:30pm comes around and nothing is ready.
 Write down any extracurricular activities, birthday parties or date nights.
-Maybe you’re going to make a slow cooker meal on Monday because everyone is going to be going different directions and that’s easy for everyone to grab or maybe Friday is pizza night, because, the weekend.
+Maybe consider adding a slow cooker meal on a busy weeknight.
+Or declare Friday as pizza night, because, the weekend.

 2. Clean up dinner

-Cooking, eating and then immediately turning around to clean up dinner is the bane of my existence, but it is a necessary evil, so just do it!
-I put on one of my favorite podcasts and while my husband does baths with the kiddos, I clean the kitchen, put leftover food into containers, everything in the dishwasher or hand washed and the counters wiped clean.
+Cooking, eating and then immediately turning around to clean up dinner is the bane of my existence.
+It is a necessary evil, though, so just do it!
+To get through it, I put on one of my favorite podcasts and I clean the kitchen, and put leftover food into containers.
+Then I load the dishwasher and wipe down the counters.
 I run the dishwasher at night too, and then in the morning I have clean dishes, a clean kitchen and a clear mind to start my morning.

 3. Talk through the next day

 Once my kids are down for the night and there is more than two minute increments to talk, my husband and I like to discuss the “game plan” for the next day.
 Who’s doing what, who is responsible for which chores and who’s going where?
-This is especially important for couples who have limited communication during the day, because they tend to feel left out of plans that are made during the work day, and everyone needs to be on the same page.
+This is especially important for couples who have limited communication during the day.
+They tend to feel left out of plans that are made during the work day, and everyone needs to be on the same page.

 4. Pick up the living room